dax8it/ATJIUJITSU-REAL-NEW/content/blog/ibjjf-new-orleans.md

 ---
 templateKey: blog-post
-title: 'IBJJF New Orleans '
+title: 'IBJJF New Orleans, LA'
 order: 30
 date: 2021-05-09T21:54:31.334Z
 description: 'Congrats to our first time IBJJF competitors.
 You made us all very proud! '